top of page

 Everything you need to know about EGGS & how the producers tricks us !!!
 Thomais de fois

-Besides, eggs contain all the essential amino-acids that our bodies need to create protein.
+Eggs contain all the essential amino-acids that our bodies need to synthesize protein where it's needed.

 The most important factor in determining the egg's nutritional value is its yolk's colour!
 Yes, it matters a lot!!